11 Best Delivery Apps to Work For in 2021

 - Be 18 years or older

-- Have a vehicle (cars, trucks, bikes, scooters, and motorcycles are all fine)
+- Have a vehicle (cars, trucks, bikes, scooters, and motorcycles are all fine under the vehicle requirement)

 - Have been driving for at least two years

 Saucey is an alcoholic beverage delivery app operating in a growing list of major cities.
-They promise deliveries within 30 mins with delivery service available between 8 am and 2 am.
-This is awesome for people that prefer doing deliveries in the late-night window!
+They promise deliveries within 30 minutes with delivery service available between 8 a.m. and 2 a.m.
+This is awesome for people who prefer doing deliveries in the late-night window!

 You can expect to make over $10 per hour delivering for Saucey.
 There’s also a payment per item delivered.
 As you’ll be delivering alcohol, you will need to check the customer’s IDs before handing everything over.

 - Be 21 years or older

-- An insured vehicle that’s a 2007 model or newer
+- Drive an insured vehicle that’s a 2007 model or newer

 - Have a compatible smartphone

 - Clean driving record

 Eaze offers cannabis delivery in California.
 As a delivery specialist, you’ll be helping licensed retailers deliver cannabis products to customers.
-Driving with this delivery app, you can expect a guaranteed hourly wage anywhere between $18 and $26 per hour.
+Driving with this delivery app, you can expect a guaranteed hourly wage of anywhere between $18 and $26 per hour.
 This includes any applicable mileage reimbursements.